OSMLatam/OSM-Notes-Ingestion/docs/WMS_Administration.md

 ## Overview

-This guide provides comprehensive administration procedures for the WMS (Web Map Service) component of the OSM-Notes-profile project.
+This guide provides comprehensive administration procedures for the WMS (Web Map Service) component of the OSM-Notes-Ingestion project.
 It covers installation, configuration, monitoring, maintenance, and troubleshooting for system administrators.